chronot1995/cumulus-segment-routing/README.md

 64 bytes from 10.1.1.5: icmp_seq=2 ttl=63 time=1.82 ms
 ```

-In this demo, you will be able to ping all between all of the loopback addresses.
+In this demo, you will be able to ping all of the loopback addresses from any LSR.

 4. LSR routing information: